Brecon and Merthyr Tydfil Junction Railway: From 1948

 Under British Railways ownership after nationalisation, the decline in use of the railway continued, affecting all classes of traffic.

-The passenger service between Dowlais Central (the former B&MR terminus at Dowlais) and Pant was withdrawn from 28 June 1952.
-For a period workmen's trains continued but these were ended on 2 May 1960.
+The passenger service between Dowlais Central (the former B&MTJR terminus at Dowlais) and Pant was withdrawn from 28 June 1952.
+For a period workmen's trains continued, but these were ended on 2 May 1960.

 The Machen to Pontypridd passenger service, instituted but not worked by the PC&NR, was closed down on 15 September 1956.

-The Merthyr to Pontsticill service was withdrawn from 13 November 1961 and the main line service from Newport to Brecon, and also the New Tredegar branch closed from 31 December 1962.
+The Merthyr to Pontsticill service was withdrawn from 13 November 1961.
+The main line service from Newport to Brecon, and also the New Tredegar branch, closed from 31 December 1962.
 On the same date, the services from Hereford and Moat Lane were also closed down, so that Brecon had no passenger train service.

-There remained a Caerphilly – Machen – Newport unadvertised service for workmen as the only passenger operation on the B&MR network; that too closed on 1 July 1963.
+There remained a Caerphilly – Machen – Newport unadvertised service for workmen as the only passenger operation on the B&MTJR network; that too closed on 1 July 1963.

 Goods and mineral traffic between Deri Junction and Pant was withdrawn on 5 August 1963, followed by that between Brecon and Merthyr, and also Pontsticill and Dowlais Central, on 4 May 1964.
 Brecon continued as a non-rail-connected coal depot until 9 November 1964.

 Bedwas to Pengam closed completely on 31 December 1962.
 The Waterloo section of line, built to ease gradients and congestion approaching Machen, was closed on 20 July 1964, but the residual freight traffic was diverted through Radyr and the Caerphilly to Machen section closed from 20 November 1967.

 Ogilvie Colliery on the Deri line remained in use until 3 September 1978.

 By 1980 only one short section of 10.5 mi survived, serving coal traffic to Bedwas Navigation Colliery, from Newport via Bassaleg and Nine Mile Point.
 When the Bedwas colliery closed, the section of the branch between Bedwas and Machen was also closed, in 1985.
 The section between Machen and Bassaleg Junction has experienced sporadic stone traffic from Hanson Aggregates' limestone quarry, east of Machen.

 1878 accident

-The B&MR was subject to a number of accidents; the extreme gradients were often a cause.
+The B&MTJR was subject to a number of accidents; the extreme gradients were often a cause.
 On 2 December 1878 a particularly tragic accident took place.
 A goods and mineral train was descending the seven-mile bank, and inadequate wagon brakes had been applied.
 The train got out of control, and derailed near Talybont, running down the embankment slope.
 The train consisted of 22 wagons of coal, three of goods, 11 empties, and a brake van; it was worked by three 0-6-0 saddle tank engines; the aggregate weight of the train was 397 tons.
 Two drivers and two firemen were killed.

 Rolling stock

-Initially, the B&MR was worked by the contractor Thomas Savin, who provided locomotives and rolling stock from a fleet that was also used to work several other Welsh lines, such as the Mid Wales Railway.
-Savin went bankrupt in February 1866 and fourteen of his 56 locomotives then came into B&MR ownership.
+Initially, the B&MTJR was worked by the contractor Thomas Savin, who provided locomotives and rolling stock from a fleet that was also used to work several other Welsh lines, such as the Mid Wales Railway.
+Savin went bankrupt in February 1866 and fourteen of his 56 locomotives then came into B&MTJR ownership.